jonathanhogg/flitter/docs/shaders.md

 `tscale=` *TX*`;`*TY*`;`*TZ*
-: Specifies a scaling factor for the RGB values read from the input image into offsets that will be added to the pre-`scale`d noise coordinates, default `1`.
+: Specifies a scaling factor for the RGB values read from the input image into offsets that will be added to the *pre-scaled* noise coordinates, default `1`.

+This allows per-pixel variation of the inputs to the noise function, including nesting one `!noise` generator within another.